ccomstoc/Serial-2-3-Tree-/README.md

 In the begining of [driver.cpp](driver.cpp) you can see that me and my partner decided in build a 2-3 tree manaully for testing purposes.
 This was to help in developing the functionality of the program.
 It is a bit bulky and could be redone.

-As I side project I worked on an extention of the tree class called [printFancy](printFancy.h).
+As a side project I worked on an extention of the tree class called [printFancy](printFancy.h).
 While it is unfinished, it helped to visualize the tree while we developed the program.